 Applying to college is a process.
 From start to finish there are materials to gather, tests to take, and lots of different choices to make.
-Organization and preparation are the key to navigating your college applications.
+Organization and preparation are the keys to navigating your college applications.
 Building a college application plan or checklist is the best way to make sure you're staying on track throughout the process.

 There are a few ways to complete your application process: